driesvints/github-workflows/README.md

 on:
   push:
-    branches: [ main ]
+    branches: [main]

 jobs:
   call-reusable-workflow:
     uses: driesvints/github-workflows/.github/workflows/WORKFLOW_NAME.yml@main
 ```

-Replace `WORKFLOW_NAME.yml` with the name of the workflow you want to use, and optionally replace `@main` with a specific tag or commit SHA for more stability.
+Replace `WORKFLOW_NAME.yml` with the name of a workflow from below, and optionally replace `@main` with a specific tag or commit SHA for more stability.

-### Workflow List
+## Available Workflows

 Workflows will be added here as they become available.